Readmission after Disqualification from UC San Diego

 A Message from College Academic Advising

 Many factors contribute to poor academic performance.
 It is critical that you examine the issues that are impacting your academic progress and make realistic choices about how to move forward with your education, either at UC San Diego or another institution.
-Readmission to UC San Diego may not be the best option for every student seeking a bachelor's degree.
+Returning to UC San Diego may not be the best option for every student seeking a bachelor's degree.

 Disqualification Process